-User-centered techniques to discover problems worth solving.
+User-centered techniques to find problems worth solving.

-Learn how to collect user stories, and *truly* understand your customers.
+Learn how to collect user stories and *truly* understand your customers.

 Customer interviews: learn to ask the right questions

-A 4-week tour in the shoes of your customers.
+A 4-week walk in your customers' shoes.

-Trusted by Fortune500 and global innovators.
+Trusted by Fortune 500 and global innovators.

-Board of Innovation makes Fortune500 corporations innovate like startups, mixing proven methods from design thinking and lean startup.
+Board of Innovation makes Fortune 500 corporations innovate like startups, mixing proven methods from design thinking and lean startup strategies.

 Service design for TD Ameritrade

-Do you want more info about this program?
-Please fill in this form below to have a quick chat with one of our experts.
+Do you want more information about this program?
+Please fill in the form below to have a quick chat with one of our experts.